mwimh/Spring2023_SourceToSink/README.md

-# From Source to Sink: Following the Flow from Origin to Faucet
+# From Source to Sink: Following the Flow of Water from Origin to Faucet

 ### Team Members